glampert/glampert.github.io/_posts/2015-09-16-reverse-engineering-dungeon-siege.markdown

 	alt="After" title="After (game release)" />
 </div>

 That's all for now folks!
-I should write again when time permits about another of my favorite vintage games, but until then, may the blessings of Azunai The Defender be upon you!
-Travel safely, Adventurer!
+I should write again when time allows about another of my favorite vintage games, but until then, may the blessings of Azunai The Defender be upon you!
+Safe travels, Adventurer!

 [link_ds]:            https://en.wikipedia.org/wiki/Dungeon_Siege